Welcome to Ukraine

 Overnight in Odessa.

-Breakfast at the hotel.
-Will start with a breakfast at the hotel.
-Then you will embark on a city tour and during 3 hours pass through the most beautiful places of Odessa.
+The driver will pick you up in the hotel and embark on a city tour of Odessa.
+During this tour you will pass through the most beautiful places of Odessa.
 You will see all main sights of the city: Arcadia (in Greek, "gates of Paradise"), the famous French Boulevard, street Deribasovskaya (which is always good weather), Primorsky Boulevard with Potemkin stairs, the Duke monument, Vorontsov Palace, house with one wall, view of the port of Odessa, Teschin bridge, the Opera house, the monument to the 12th chair, a monument to Leonid Utesov, the Holy Transfiguration Cathedral and much more.

 This excursion can be justly called immersion into the mystery.
 You may wonder what is there so special that you have not seen yet?
 There’s only one reply!
 Everything!